 - Alternatively, blood may pass through the digestive tract, resulting in black, tarry stools.

 - In some cases, an ulcer perforates all the layers of the stomach or duodenum, allowing gastric juices to enter the abdomen and causing severe pain and peritonitis.
-Bleeding from the digestive tract and perforation of the stomach or the duodenum may be life-threatening and require immediate medical attention.
+Bleeding from the digestive tract and perforation of the stomach or the duodenum may life-threatening and require immediate medical attention.

 - In rare cases, stomach ulcers may result in narrowing of the stomach outlet into the duodenum, which prevents the stomach from emptying fully.
 Symptoms may then include bloating after meals, vomiting undigested food hours after eating and weight loss.